gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Wait!"
 Gumption pointed at Dockety.
-"It's tring to say something!"
+"It's trying to say something!"

 Dockety rasped and crackled
 Its plating was dented,